ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 **Execution Fee:**

-A fee to be paid by the Transaction Originator or Transaction Sender sufficient to cover both the Layer 2 and Layer 1 transaction fees.
+A fee to be paid by the Transaction Originator or Transaction Sender sufficient to cover both the Layer 2 and Layer 1 transaction fees excluding a Base Fee, or a Priority Fee.

 An example calculation of such an Execution Fee is:
 $$L2\space Gas\space Limit + {L1\space Transaction\space Fee \over L2\space Gas\space Price}$$